pandalearnstocode/aritro/content/project/internal-project/index.md

 * __Hyper parameter tuning:__ What can be the preferable hyper-parameter tuning framework, which can support `GPU` (Wide and Deep), Spark (`ALS`) and CPU (`SAR` etc.).
 * __KPIs:__ Evaluate existing KPIs such as `Map@K`, `NDCG@K` and improve if possible.
 * __Hybrid model or mixture of model:__ Also, what type of hybrid - sequential, parallel or weighted?
 As of now, two use case (conceptually)
-* __Auto ML:__ Example of AutoML for multi-country setup (including hybrid model, hyper-parameter tuning) with recommended tech stack.
+* __AutoML:__ Example of AutoML for multi-country setup (including hybrid model, hyper-parameter tuning) with recommended tech stack.
 * __Model drift, data drift, retraining and model monitoring:__ How to build a framework which can be integrated with the python library to detect model drift, data drift, retraining requirements and monitor generated results in online and offline models.
-* __Others:__ backtesting, AB testing, linking online and offline evaluation.
+* __Others:__ Backtesting, AB testing, linking online and offline evaluation.

 ### __Programming & Infra related challenges:__